cloudops/slate/source/includes/stackpath/_edgessl.md

 `forceHttps`<br/>*boolean* | Whether the site redirects all visitors to use HTTPS instead of HTTP.
 `minTlsVersion`<br/>*string* | The minimum TLS version clients must have to access the application.

-Only one of these attributes or both can be updated at the same time.
+One or both of these attributes can be updated at the same time.